Canon SX530 vs Panasonic L1

 It is notable that the SX530 offers wifi support, while the L1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the L1 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the L1 have been discontinued, but can regularly be found used on ebay.
 The L1 was replaced by the Panasonic L10, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX530 and L1 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic L1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX530 and the Panasonic L1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.